qvdm/PasswordThing/docs/configuration.md

 (asserts DTR/RTS) and then the LED will blink off briefly once a second to indicate configuration mode.

-Alternatively, you can enter configuration mode at any time by pressing any button on the PT for longer than 3 seconds.
-The LED will change to white to indicate that the PT is ready to enter configuration mode and it will flash off-to-on approximately 4 seconds later to indicate that configuration mode is active and that you may connect your serial terminal.
+Alternatively, you can enter configuration mode at any time by pressing the Next button on the PT for longer than 3 seconds.
+The LED will change to white to indicate that the PT is in configuration mode.

-When you enter Configuration mode and connect a serial terminal, you should see the prompt **Slot 0 >>** on the terminal.
+When you enter Configuration mode and connect a serial terminal, you should see the prompt **>** on the terminal.

 # Commands

 ## Help
 You can press **'?'** or **'h'** at any Slot prompt to get a list of available commands.

+!!!
+TBD update for new terminal cmds

 ## Slot number
 The serial terminal shows a prompt with the current Slot number (0 at statup).